Witchcraft in Africa: Makonde people

+Ndau people

+The Ndau people of central Mozambique are known to be very good herbalists, and they are openly described by Mozambicans to be the most feared black magicians.
+Ndau n'anga are traditional healers who also communicate with spirits and can heal or harm people using traditional medicine (mushonga).
+N'anga can be male or female, more often female, and all n'anga are believed to be capable of helping people or harming them.
+When asked to resolve a case of spirit aggression, the n'anga must first determine the nature of the spirit, and whether it was sent by a witch or another n'anga.

+N'anga are often called upon by communities to manipulate the weather, particularly during droughts or floods, by appealing to the nzuzu.
+N'anga practice divination by inviting madzvoka to possess them, thus allowing the n'anga to perceive remote places and events.
+Using this technique, n'anga can determine the perpetrator of a crime, locate lost people or objects, and discover if a person is lying or telling the truth.

 Nigeria

 In Nigeria several Pentecostal pastors have mixed their evangelical brand of Christianity with African beliefs in witchcraft to benefit from the lucrative witch-finding and exorcism business—which in the past was the exclusive domain of the so-called witch doctor or traditional healers.
 These pastors have been involved in the torturing and even killing of children accused of witchcraft.
 In the states of Akwa Ibom and Cross River alone, around 15,000 children have been accused, with around 1,000 murdered between 2000 and 2010.

 Churches are very numerous in Nigeria, and competition for congregations is hard.
 Some pastors attempt to establish a reputation for spiritual power by "detecting" child witches, usually following a death or loss of a job within a family, or an accusation of financial fraud against the pastor.
 In the course of "exorcisms", accused children may be starved, beaten, mutilated, set on fire, forced to consume acid or cement, or buried alive.
 While some church leaders and Christian activists have spoken out strongly against these abuses, many Nigerian churches are involved in the abuse, although church administrations deny knowledge of it.

 In May 2020 fifteen adults, mostly women, were set ablaze after being accused of witchcraft, including the mother of the instigator of the attack, Thomas Obi Tawo, a local politician.

+Republic of the Congo

+In precolonial Tio society, evil was believed to be caused by spirits called apfu, and illness and death caused by witchcraft which was undertaken by disguised witches (ngeiloolo).
+They were thought to exploit friction between kin in order to frame one party.
+Powerful figures were associated with witchcraft, and the king was believed to have killed 12 people with it to come to rule, being seen as the "epitome of witchcraft".
+Concerns surrounded members bewitching one another, which often started feuds, the threat of which fostered functionality of the unit.
+Accusations of witchcraft were adjudicated by poison trials (nkei).